Let the Goal Realize Itself: Get Rid of the Root of Suffering

 The consequence of an inner state of attachment is that we are vibrationally tuned in to the absence of our goal.
 If we were tuned into the presence of the goal, the inner state of attachment would have no grip on us, because we would already have the subject of our desire in the palm of our hands.
 Instead of the importance being elevated, we are then simply in a state of appreciation for what we have.

-Artificially elevated importance creates an excess potential, which is the energy basis by which human beings block the fulfillment of their goals.
-Because nature will automatically work to restore balance in any area, creating an excess potential means we work against nature, inviting the manifestation of obstacles.
-So why does nature put obstacles on our path when we do this?
+Artificially elevated importance creates an excess potential, which is the energy basis by which human beings block the fulfillment of their goals.³ Because nature will automatically work to restore balance in any area, creating an excess potential means we work against nature, inviting the manifestation of obstacles.⁴ So why does nature put obstacles on our path when we do this?

 Desiring something or cherishing someone will not create an excess potential by itself.
 It only becomes a block to the goal when the importance is artificially high.
-At this point, the effects of the balancing forces will knock the dream or person out of your reach, delay its arrival, or throw obstacles in the way.
-This is what Buddha warned would cause suffering - the excessive potential that makes up attachment - not simply the fact that desires arise within us.
+At this point, the effects of the balancing forces will knock the dream or person out of your reach, delay its arrival, or throw obstacles in the way.⁴ This is what Buddha warned would cause suffering—the excess energy potential that makes up attachment—not simply the fact that desires arise when we want something new.

 There is no dream that's too much for the divine intelligence to fulfill.
 It only seems that way because humans are constantly raising the level of importance of the goals that are nearest and dearest to their heart, unknowingly triggering obstacles to manifest out of a resulting energy imbalance.
-Because most people are unaware of how the balancing forces work, they do not bother to watch out for the accidental creation of excess potentials and eliminate the root of their problems.
-Thus, they have no strategy to keep obstacles out of their life path on the way to their goals, although it can be done successfully and systematically with awareness.
+Because most people are unaware of how the balancing forces work, and since much of their inner resistance is out of their awareness, they do not bother to watch out for the accidental creation of excess potentials and eliminate the root of their problems.
+Thus, they have no strategy to keep obstacles out of their life path on the way to their goals.

 There are some situations where it's extremely difficult to keep importance at lower levels, such as subjects that have to do with our livelihood or the safety of our loved ones.
 For those topics, it's crucial to have a backup plan in place in order to get the balancing forces to leave you in peace.
 The back up plan is a method of allowing the mind to let go of its attachment to one way of doing something by letting it know that if something goes wrong, everyone will still be ok.
 In this way, the mind is willing to allow for a different pathway to the goal than it originally envisioned without thinking we are deviating from the only success pathway.